John Hendry Park: History

 The park was one of Vancouver's first lumbering operations in the late 19th century.
 The lake was the water source for the Hastings Sawmill, which was owned by industrialist John Hendry.
 In 1926, Hendry's daughter, who was married to then-Lieutenant Governor of BC Eric Hamber, donated the mill property to the Park Board with the condition that it be named after her father.

 In 1963, the Grandview Community Centre, located near Victoria Drive, was constructed.
 The community centre was renovated in 1977 and renamed Trout Lake Community Centre.

 In 2010, the new ice rink and renovations were completed for the 2010 Winter Olympics as the training venue for figure skating, with contributions of $13.15 million from the Park Board, $2.5 million from the Vancouver Organizing Committee for the 2010 Olympics (VANOC), and $250,000 from the Grandview Community Association.
 However, the real cost of the ice rink is estimated at $15.9 million.

+Sports

+John Hendry Rugby Field, located in the northeastern corner of the park, is the home ground of Scribes Rugby Club.
+Trout Lake Little League use the baseball diamonds just south of the field.

+Trout Lake Community Centre is the former home of the Burnaby Steelers, who moved to Britannia Community Centre in 2003.
+During their time in East Vancouver, they went under the name the Grandview Steelers.